10up/gutenberg-lessons/lessons/04-variations.md

 	attributes: {
 		className: 'is-style-application-ctas',
 	},
+});
 ```
+3. We now need to make sure this variation is being imported correctly and verify it displays in the admin.
+Open the [index.js](../themes/10up-theme/includes/block-variations/index.js) file inside `block-variations`.
+Here, you will see the import for `./application-ctas-example`.
+We want to replicate that import for our new file as `import './application-ctas';`.
+Once this is added (be sure you are running `npm run watch` in the theme to ensure your code updates), you should now find your variation in listed in the editor in the block inserter as `Application CTAs`.
+If you select it, it currently only outputs a core block. .
-2. Next, we need to define some structure for our variation via `innerBlocks`.
+4. We need to define some structure for our variation via `innerBlocks`.
+We add this declaration after `attributes: {},` in our `application-ctas.js` file.
 This is where the real magic happens:
 ```
 innerBlocks: [
 		[